exezbcz/paraport/packages/core/src/__tests__/README.md

 # Testing Documentation

 ## Overview
-This directory contains the test suite for the AutoTeleport SDK core package.
+This directory contains the test suite for the ParaPort Core package.
 The tests are written using Vitest and follow a structured approach to ensure comprehensive coverage of the SDK's functionality.

 ## Test Structure
 - `__tests__/` - Root test directory